funkfinger/wigg.in/_posts/2010-04-01-Couldnt-get-that-last-thing-to-work-so-keeping-it-simple-stupid.markdown

 ---
+layout: post
 title: Couldn't get that last thing to work so keeping it simple (stupid)
-date: '2010-04-01'
+date: "2010-04-01"
 tags:
   - before-filter
   - code
   - file-extension
   - format
   - mime-type
   - sinatra
 ---

 This could undoubtedly be more elegant, but it's late and I want it to work now.
 May take another stab at it later...